 In many countries, including China, India, and Brazil, attention has been paid not only to large-scale hydropower plants but also to small-scale hydroelectricity.
 But in Nigeria, it is not so.
 Small-scale hydro has not been given much attention in the country, and there is a need to have locally manufactured systems that will help the country utilize the hydro potentials that exist.

 In 1866, Samuel Knight develops a bucketed wheel that captures the energy of a free jet, which has converted a high head of water to kinetic energy.
 Knight’s invention was inspired by the high-pressure jet systems used in hydraulic mining in the gold ﬁelds.

 Lester Allan Pelton in 1879 develops a double bucket design, exhausting the water to the side, eliminating some energy loss of the Knight wheel which exhausted some water back against the center of the wheel.
 This Pelton’s invention, today is known as the Pelton wheel or Pelton turbine, marked the first time energy from water is converted in the most efficient manner.

-Inspired by invention the earlier water wheels, Pelton turbine is being used in engineering applications today, especially in hydroelectric systems where it is used to convert water energy into mechanical energy.
+Inspired by the invention of the earlier water wheels, the Pelton turbine is being used in engineering applications today, especially in hydroelectric systems where it is used to convert water energy into mechanical energy.

 1.2 Statement of the problem